List of neighborhoods in New Rochelle, New York: Chatsworth

 Chatsworth is a middle-class residential neighborhood adjacent to the City Park athletic fields.
 The area of 'Chatsworth' originated along the Town of Mamaroneck/City of New Rochelle border half a mile to the east.
 The region included land within both communities, including portions of what is now the eastern end of Beechmont as well as the southern part of Larchmont Woods.
 The Chatsworth - City Park Association is the neighborhood association that serves Chatsworth.
 The neighborhood includes Chatsworth Place, Ashland Street, East Place, and the eastern side of Crestview Street.

 Chauncey Estates

 A community located between North Avenue and Webster Avenue, the Chauncey Estates area consists of older homes zoned from the early 1900s.
 The Chauncey Estates Neighborhood Association serves the area east of Glenwood Lake and west of Halcyon Park and includes Chauncey Avenue, Hilltop Avenue, Leffingwell Place, Schudy Place, Thomas Place, and parts of Clinton Avenue, Clove Road, Coligni Avenue, Mount Joy Place, North Avenue, and Webster Avenue.

+Fifth Avenue Park

+Fifth Avenue Park was a residential park developed along Plain Avenue, bounded by Fifth Avenue and the New England Thruway, and Mamaroneck and Portman Road.